EQSP-Task-Manager/hw2-draft/README.md

 # hw2-draft

-“On the other hand, we _denounce_ with righteous indignation and dislike men _wgo_ are so beguiled and demoralized by the charms of _pleasure_ of the moment, so blinded by desire, that they _cannot_ foresee the pain and trouble that are bound to ensue; and equal blame belongs to those who fail in their duty through _weakness_ of will,
+“On the other hand, we _denounce_ with righteous indignation and dislike men _who_ are so beguiled and demoralized by the charms of _pleasure_ of the moment, so blinded by desire, that they _cannot_ foresee the pain and trouble that are bound to ensue; and equal blame belongs to those who fail in their duty through _weakness_ of will,